7th rib fracture due to blunt trauma

 On the other hand, the advantages of ultrasonography include non-invasiveness, portability, relative inexpensiveness, lack of radiation, and repeatability, making it a valuable diagnostic tool.

-In the paediatric population and pregnant women, ultrasonography may be preferable.
+In the pediatric population and pregnant women, ultrasonography may be preferable.

 This case shows the importance of ultrasonography in the evaluation of rib fractures, especially in minor or mild blunt chest trauma.